openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 1. Single Credential Endpoint: This endpoint is used when a single Verifiable Credential is to be issued.
 The request to this endpoint includes the necessary parameters for the issuance of one Credential.
 The response from this endpoint will contain the issued Verifiable Credential.
 2. Batch Credential Endpoint: This endpoint is used when multiple Verifiable Credentials need to be issued at once.
 The request to this endpoint includes the necessary parameters for the issuance of multiple Credentials.
 The response from this endpoint will contain all the issued Verifiable Credentials.

-Credentials can vary in their format (Credential Format including Credential Format Profile specific parameters), in their contents (the Credential Dataset), as well as in the key to which they are bound for Cryptographic Holder Binding.
+Credentials can vary in their format (Credential Format including Credential Format Profile specific parameters), in their contents (the Credential Dataset), as well as in the cryptographic data, e.g. Issuer signatures, hashes and keys used for Cryptographic Holder Binding.
 Multiple Credentials, either issued in multiple Credential Requests or all at once at the Batch Credential Endpoint, can therefore vary in the following dimensions:

 - Credential Dataset
 - Credential Format
-- Cryptographic Holder Binding Key
+- Cryptographic Data

 For example, a batch of Credentials may be issued where all Credentials have the same Credential Dataset and Format, but all are bound to different cryptographic keys (e.g., for unlinkability between the credentials).
 As another example, an Issuer may offer two Credentials that differ in their contents and format, but are bound to the same key.